luizbills/create-wordpress-sqlite/README.md

   && rm create-wordpress-sqlite
 ```

-Then, access http://localhost:8080 in your browser.
+Then, run `./start-server` and access http://localhost:8080 in your browser.